-The Principles of Pediatric Clinical Pharmacology lectures are taught by faculty from leading academic institutions across the United States and staff from NIH and the U.S. Food and Drug Administration (FDA).
+The Principles of Pediatric Clinical Pharmacology and Therapeutics lectures are taught by faculty from leading academic institutions across the United States and staff from NIH and the U.S. Food and Drug Administration (FDA).

 The weekly lectures are given via webinar about a variety of topics, such as:

 - Pharmacometrics, modeling, and trial design and simulation

 - Ethics and informed consent

 - Drug effects and dispositions in special settings

 - Pediatric drug formulations and drug delivery systems

 The pharmacotherapy lectures are a particularly unique aspect of this series, because they are developed to bridge the gap between clinical pharmacologists and subspecialists.
 The lectures examine the appropriate use of drug therapies in a number of subspecialties, including infectious diseases, asthma, and pediatric oncology.

 Beginning in 2018, the pharmacotherapy module features an “FDA Corner” discussion where a member of the FDA provides commentary and input on regulatory considerations related to the lecture topic.

 Participants have joined from over 30 countries in the Americas, Europe, Asia, and Middle East.
 It provides trainees with expert knowledge before they move on to become junior faculty or start careers in clinical pharmacology.